Gardening with Native Plants

 Water the plant thoroughly in its pot and let it sit overnight or at least a few hours so that its roots have a chance to soak up the water.

 Gently pull the plant partially out of the pot to gage the size of the root mass.
 Dig a hole that will be significantly wider than the roots.
 General rule; the hole should be twice as wide as the original pot.

 For Trees and Shrubs: Pull the plant completely out of the pot.
 Loosen the roots and make sure they are pointing down and out.
 Mix some of the soil from the pot with the existing soil and create a little mound at the bottom of the hole.
 Set the new plant on the mound and arrange the roots heading outward and downward, away from the stem.

-For Perennial/Herbaceous Plants: These plants can be quite fragile in early spring.
+Perennial/Herbaceous Plants: These plants can be quite fragile in early spring - especially in slow springs like this one, when temps have been cool and the roots have not had much time to grow.
 Pull the plant out of the pot very carefully, making sure you do not disturb the sensitive early roots.
 Do not aggressively loosen or knock off soil.
 Keep the contents of the pot as intact as possible as you transfer it to the prepared hole.

 Gently fill in the hole with remaining dirt and water deeply all around.
 Add a top layer of mulch, such as wood chips, compost and/or fallen leaves.

 - Have questions?
 Don’t forget to check out the detailed cultivation information in each of our plant profiles.
 We leave this information up all year long for your reference.